EDUCBA Logo

 Conclusion

-We learned how to use MySQL’s LIKE operator for multiple values in this article.
+In this article, we learned how to use MySQL’s LIKE operator for multiple values.
 The secret is to utilize distinct LIKE clauses for each matched column.
-All SQL users must be familiar with it because they are a fundamental component of standard SQL and operate on all types of databases.
+All SQL users must be familiar with it because it is a fundamental component of standard SQL and applies to all types of databases.
 Understanding LIKE operators can help to create more effective queries.

 Recommended Articles